kevinzhuang01/srp_2025/_profiles/stephennaboth.md

 organization: Rice University
 department: Computational Applied Mathematics and Operations Research
 pronouns: he/him/his
-biography: "I am a Ph.D. student in Computational and Applied Mathematics at Rice University, advised by Dr. Illya V. Hicks.
+biography: I am a Ph.D. student in Computational and Applied Mathematics at Rice University, advised by Dr. Illya V. Hicks.
 My primary research focuses on mixed-integer nonlinear programming (MINLP) and optimization methods for operations research.
 In particular, I am developing computational frameworks for symbolic regression using MINLP and exploring new optimization strategies for large-scale decision problems.
 I am also investigating kernel-based numerical methods for solving partial differential equations, bridging scientific computing with optimization techniques.
-I hold a masterâ\x80\x99s degree in Mathematical Modelling in Engineering from the University of Lâ\x80\x99Aquila and a masterâ\x80\x99s in Financial Engineering from WorldQuant University, where I applied optimization and machine learning to financial strategies.
+I hold a master’s degree in Mathematical Modelling in Engineering from the University of L’Aquila and a master’s in Financial Engineering from WorldQuant University, where I applied optimization and machine learning to financial strategies.
 I am proficient in Python, Julia, MATLAB, and optimization solvers such as Gurobi, SCIP, and CPLEX.
-Through my research and interdisciplinary background, I aim to contribute to SRPâ\x80\x99s mission by applying advanced optimization and computational methods to sustainable and impactful problems.
+Through my research and interdisciplinary background, I aim to contribute to SRP’s mission by applying advanced optimization and computational methods to sustainable and impactful problems.
   Beyond research, I have been actively engaged in mentorship and community service, particularly through youth entrepreneurship and educational initiatives.
-I am eager to contribute to SRPâ\x80\x99s mission of fostering sustainable, interdisciplinary collaborations."
+I am eager to contribute to SRP’s mission of fostering sustainable, interdisciplinary collaborations.
 academic_status: PhD Student
 year_in_program: 3rd
 research_area: Applied Mathematics; Data Science; Engineering; Machine Learning/AI;